bpfman/bpfman/docs/examples/example-bpf-local.md

 Following the diagram (Purple numbers):

-1. When `go-xdp-counter` userspace is started, it will send a gRPC request over mTLS to `bpfd` requesting `bpfd` to load the `go-xdp-counter` BPF bytecode located on disk at `bpfd/examples/go-xdp-counter/bpf_bpfel.o` at a priority of 50 and on interface `ens3`.
+1. When `go-xdp-counter` userspace is started, it will send a gRPC request over mTLS to `bpfd` requesting `bpfd` to load the `go-xdp-counter` eBPF bytecode located on disk at `bpfd/examples/go-xdp-counter/bpf_bpfel.o` at a priority of 50 and on interface `ens3`.
 These values are configurable as we will see later, but for now we will use the defaults (except interface, which is required to be entered).
-2. `bpfd` will load it's `dispatcher` BPF program, which links to the `go-xdp-counter` BPF program and return a UUID referencing the running program.
+2. `bpfd` will load it's `dispatcher` eBPF program, which links to the `go-xdp-counter` eBPF program and return a UUID referencing the running program.
-3. `bpfctl list` can be used to show that the BPF program was loaded.
+3. `bpfctl list` can be used to show that the eBPF program was loaded.
-4. Once the `go-xdp-counter` BPF bytecode is loaded, the BPF program will write packet counts and byte counts to a shared map.
+4. Once the `go-xdp-counter` eBPF bytecode is loaded, the eBPF program will write packet counts and byte counts to a shared map.
 5. `go-xdp-counter` userspace program periodically reads counters from the shared map and logs the value.